lowercasename/beyond-gender-manifesto/section-01.md

 SF has been historically dominated by the “universal”; the cis white male middle- class; chiseled white jaws above the collar of his space suit; birds nest hair topping white face, whiter scientist’s coat.
 The adventurer of colonial fiction in other garb.

-This is of course a fiction (it’s silly but it’s still cruel) which risks the elision and is disturbed by the ghosts of our forebears.
+The ubiquity of this image is of course a fiction (it’s silly but it’s still cruel).
+Focusing solely upon it risks the elision of our forebears: the feminist visionaries who came before.
 However, the image remains.

 ## How do we move beyond?